 At the Andlinger Center for Energy and the Environment, students have the opportunity to augment their academic work through summer internships performing research with faculty in the center’s state-of-the-art laboratories, or working with non-profit entities outside Princeton University.
 Summer funding may also be requested for student-initiated research projects related to the center’s mission.

 The Andlinger Center for Energy and the Environment (ACEE) invites Princeton undergraduates (first-years, sophomores, juniors) to apply for paid summer internships related to the center’s mission of finding solutions to secure our energy and environmental future.
 Funding will be provided for 1) energy-related research projects performed under the direction of faculty, or 2) work at non-profit organizations outside the university.
-If selected, students receive a $550/week stipend for eight to ten weeks of summer research.
+If selected, students receive a $600/week stipend for eight to twelve weeks of summer research.

 Alternatively, a student may self-initiate a project with a faculty member of their choice.
-Application instructions and a link to the Student Activities Funding Engine (SAFE) are available on the summer 2021 internship opportunity page.
-Applications open in SAFE on November 30, 2020.
-The final deadline for submitting applications is February 15, 2021.
-Internships may begin on or after May 24, 2021, last 8-10 weeks, and end no later than August 20, 2021.
+Application instructions and a link to the Student Activities Funding Engine (SAFE) will be available on the summer 2022 internship opportunity page.
+Applications open in SAFE on November 22, 2021.
+The final deadline for submitting applications is January 10, 2022.
+Internships may begin on or after May 23, 2022, last 8-12 weeks, and end no later than August 19, 2022.

 Summer internships are funded by the Peter B. Lewis Fund for Student Innovation in Energy and the Environment and the Dede T. Bartlett P03 Fund for Student Research in Energy and the Environment.